peterthorpe5/public_scripts/README.rst

 ===================
 Program to produce N number of random sequences with the average length and average GC of a given database.

+lots more not documented here.
+Look in the individual repo for more help.